OmarMohamedElsheikh/ai-agent/README.md

-# Gemini AI Chatbot Agent
+## A terminal-based AI chatbot built on the Gemini API that supports automatic function calling, verbose token inspection, and extensible tool execution.

-This project is an AI chatbot agent built with the Gemini API.
-It can interact with users, understand their prompts, and execute functions based on the conversation.
+Designed as a learning-focused agent framework, not just a chat interface

 ## Features